Sengkey/Qantas-hotel-frontend-test/README.md

 ```
 yarn && yarn start
 ```
-# Frameworks
+# Framework
-I used a fresh install [Create-React-App](https://create-react-app.dev/) as a base template.
+I used a fresh install of [Create-React-App](https://create-react-app.dev/) as the base template.

-# File structures
+# Files structure

 I placed my code in sub-directories inside `src/components/` using below categorisation: